 The kinds of remuneration that affect the calculation of average base salary range from a straight salary to a mixture of salary and stock option/vested stake.
 Then you have the difference between established packages and the start-up/early-stage culture of graft today, jam tomorrow.

-What we know for sure – high impact CTOs are in high demand so the key is build your own value in the market and negotiate your next role from a position of strength.
+What we know for sure is that high-impact chief technology officers are in great demand, so the key is to build your value in the market and negotiate your next role from a position of strength.

-What we have done for you is aggregate the salary data produced from sites like Indeed, Glassdoor and Payscale to help you review “average” salaries in major tech cities around the world … with the caveat that it’s a guide only and based on core salary data only.
+What we have done for you is aggregate the salary data produced from sites like Indeed, Glassdoor and Payscale to help you review “average” salaries in major tech cities around the world, with the caveat that it’s a guide only and includes base salary data.

-The key with any negotiation is to be holding all the cards.
+The key to any negotiation is to be holding all the cards.

 Steep Learning, High Reward

-Quickest route to CTO is start you own company or be an early hire.
-The learning curve is rapid, the salary less so but you’re in the heart of the business and building that equity stake.
+The quickest route to a chief technology officer role is to start a company or be an early hire.
+The learning curve rises steeply, the average salary less so, but you’re at the heart of the business and building that equity stake.

 Stable Learning, Career Roadmap

-Building your career within a corporate environment provides a more stable learning and salaried environment.
-This is about building a personal brand and career road map to achieve the role you want.
+If you go down the corporate route, you'll experience a more stable environment in terms of learning and salary.
+This is about developing a personal brand and career road map to achieve the role you want.

 Do you know your core values and intrinsic motivation?
-More enjoyable and interesting to achieve the career you want if it’s aligned to your personal values, rather than outside incentives or pressures.
+It's more enjoyable and interesting to achieve the career you want if it’s aligned to your values, rather than outside incentives or pressures.